Saunas are gaining in popularity for their myriad health benefits, from boosting the immune system to weight loss.

 Do Infrared Saunas Use a Lot of Electricity?

 No, infrared saunas are highly efficient.
-They use a third to a fifth of the amount of energy it takes to run a traditional sauna, just pennies per session (approximately twenty cents per hour, depending on the size of the sauna).
+They use a third to a fifth of the amount of energy it takes to run a traditional sauna experience, just pennies per session (approximately twenty cents per hour, depending on the size of the sauna).

 Are infrared saunas safe?